Table of Contents_

 Before changing your equalizer setting, you should know that equalizing does not give you an edge over other players.
 You cannot adjust one frequency and suddenly hear footsteps over gunfire in a first-person shooter.
 Because all sounds have a range of frequencies, you will notice overlap from sound to sound.

 Purchase a pair of noise-canceling headphones.
-Many of these headsets already feature a built-in amp for reducing background noise to avoid buying a separate product.
+Many headsets already feature a built-in amp to reduce background noise to avoid buying a separate product.
 However, if you opt for a set of headphones without an amp, you most likely need to buy an amp to equalize the sound.

 Plug your wired headset or wireless headset into your PC.
 If you have a wireless headset, you will need to connect it using a compatible USB cable.
 Meanwhile, a wired headset plugs directly into the headphone jack.
 You cannot equalize on a console, but some headphones allow you to use your computer and remember the adjustments when you change devices.

 Download the software to use the audio interface and adjust microphone noise settings.
 You may have to download additional drivers.
-Each brand offers different equalizers and interfaces, so you most likely will be taken to the designated design and software page for your brand when your computer recognizes your product.
+Each brand offers different equalizers and interfaces, so you will most likely be taken to your brand’s designated to design and software page when your computer recognizes your product.

 Open the equalizers software and click the audio button followed by the “Custom” mode.
 Because you are changing specific frequencies, you are not using the sound design settings.
 However, you should play around with the different modes to find one you like.
 If you have multiple headphones from one brand, customize your settings for each product and its sound quality.